 (5) The owner(s) and the designated person in charge of a shellfish operation must:

-(a) Ensure that at least one individual harvesting shellfish on behalf of the operation at each harvest site carry a copy of both the operation license and the harvest site certificate designating that the site is approved by the department for harvesting by that operation;
+(a) Ensure that at least one individual harvesting shellfish on behalf of the operation at each harvest site carry a copy of a valid operation license and a valid harvest site certificate;

-(b) Furnish shellfish tags meeting the requirements of chapter 69.30 RCW, these rules, and the NSSP Model Ordinance to those individuals harvesting on behalf of the operation;
+(b) Ensure the individuals harvesting on behalf of the operation furnish shellfish tags that comply with the requirements of chapter 69.30 RCW, this chapter, and the NSSP Model Ordinance;

-(c) Ensure, by supervision at harvest sites or other adequate means, that those individuals working on behalf of the operation harvest only from harvest sites approved by the department for the operation; and
+(c) Ensure, by supervision at harvest sites or other adequate means, that the individuals working on behalf of the operation harvest only from harvest sites approved by the department for the operation; and

-(d) Notify the department if an owner or person in charge has reason to believe that any individual is using the operation's tags, shellfish operation license, or harvest site certificate for any purpose other than one approved by the department.
+(d) Notify the department if an owner or person in charge has reason to believe that an individual is using the operation's tags, shellfish operation license, or harvest site certificate for a purpose other than a purpose approved by the department.

-(6) The designated person in charge of a shellfish operation must have a functioning telephone message device or service issued by a telephone service provider to the owner(s) or person in charge.
+(6) The designated person in charge of a shellfish operation must have a functioning telephone with voicemail capabilities and an email address belonging to the owner(s) or person in charge.
 The person in charge must:

-(a) Monitor the device or service each day that the shellfish operation is active, regarding messages from the department about emergency closure of harvest areas or recall of shellfish products; and
+(a) Monitor the telephone, voicemail inbox, and email each day that the shellfish operation is active, regarding messages from the department about emergency closure of harvest areas or recall of shellfish products; and

-(b) Notify the department whenever the telephone number used for this purpose changes; or
+(b) Notify the department whenever the telephone number or email used for this purpose changes; or

 (c) Maintain another equivalent method of contact with the department approved in the plan of operations.

 WAC 246-282-016 Aquaculture.

-Any person who conducts an aquaculture operation and is in possession of a commercial quantity of shellfish or any quantity of shellfish for sale for human consumption must meet all requirements of this chapter.
+(1) A person must have an aquaculture permit to conduct an aquaculture operation with a commercial quantity of shellfish or any quantity of shellfish for sale, whether that sale is for human consumption or for bait.

+(2) For a person to get an aquaculture permit approved by the department, the person must comply with the NSSP Model Ordinance Chapter 6 – Shellfish Aquaculture.

+(3) Aquaculture activities may be approved in Prohibited and unclassified areas if the following requirements are met.

+(a) The person has a valid shellfish operation license.

+(b) The operation has an aquaculture plan of operations and aquaculture permit approved by the department.

+(c) Shellfish must not exceed the defined maximum seed size.
+The person shall limit the production of seed larger than maximum seed size commingled with the smaller seed to less than five percent of the total number of seed in the lot.
+Depletion of the shellstock above maximum seed size is required if more than five percent of the seed lot is above maximum seed size.

+(d) The beginning of the minimum grow-out period for a lot is the moment when the entire lot is added to the grow-out site.

+(e) Shellfish are moved to Approved or Conditionally Approved areas for a minimum of 180 days in Open status.

+(f) The initial and grow-out sites are listed on the shellfish dealer’s harvest site certificate.

+(4) If the person intends to harvest oyster seed, other than Kumamoto and Olympia, that have a seed size greater than one (1) inch and less than one and one half (1½) inches, the operation must:

+(a) Stake or mark the grow-out site to be easily identified by the person until the minimum 180-day period has passed.

+(b) Begin the lot minimum grow-out period the moment when the entire lot is added to the grow-out site.